dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

-A static extension with type parameters can be specialized for specific values of specific type arguments by specifying actual type arguments of the on-class to be types that depend on each other, or types with no type
+A static extension with type parameters can be specialized for specific values of specific type arguments by specifying actual type arguments of the on-declaration to be types that depend on each other, or types with no type variables:
-variables:

 ```dart
 static extension E4<X> on Map<X, List<X>> {